chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 Navigate to _Settings_ > _Data Lifecycle_ and adjust any settings you would like to change.
 After making changes, use the **Save Changes** button to apply your changes.

 Users with `dataLifecycle:*` IAM access are able to see the data lifecycle job statuses, configure jobs, or run jobs.
-While configuring the data lifecycle in number of days, please refer the section on [Impact On OpenSearch Shards](/automate/data_lifecycle/#impact-on-opensearch-shards) to set the appropriate max_shards value.
+While configuring the data lifecycle in number of days, please refer the section on [Impact On OpenSearch Shards](/automate/data_lifecycle/#impact-on-opensearch-shards) to set the appropriate maximum shards per node value.

 ![Data Lifecycle](/images/automate/data-lifecycle.png)